-Routines must clearly encompass a minimum of 30 CONSECUTIVE seconds of all four styles: Jazz, Pom, Kick, and Hip Hop.Each style will be judged.
+Routines must clearly encompass a minimum of 30 CONSECUTIVE seconds of all four styles: Jazz, Pom, Kick, and Hip Hop.
+Each style will be judged.
 See jazz, pom, hip hop and kick category descriptions below for additional details.
 Poms, hand held props and costuming may be used in this category, but are not required.
 Traditional kick lines may be used, but are not required.
-Dance teams competing in the Team Performance category at the 2021 NDA National Championship and/or NDA U.S. Championships, will be required to submit a Routine Outline for their Team Performance routine at check-in.
+Dance teams competing in the Team Performance category at the 2023 NDA National Championship and/or NDA U.S. Championships, will be required to submit a Routine Outline for their Team Performance routine at check-in.
 The Routine Outline will consist of a breakdown in minutes/seconds of the style of dance being performed at that time.
-A Routine Outline Form will be included in the Confirmation Packet sent prior to the Championship.
 While a team is competing, the Legality Official will reference the team's outline to determine that routine requirements have been met.
 If the Legality Official, as well as the Judging Panel, does not think the routine meets the above requirements, a .5 score deduction may occur.
 Judges' decisions are final.
-See score sheet and range of scores for more information.